How Do I Find a Lawyer?

 Fee Agreements: In most cases, you should have a written fee agreement with your lawyer.
 The fee agreement should explain

 - What the lawyer plans to do for you: For example, if the lawyer agrees to represent you in a trial, does the lawyer also agree to represent you if the case is appealed?

 - The fee: Is the fee “fixed,” “hourly,” or “contingent”?
 Will the fee structure change if there is an appeal or something unexpected happens?

 - Expenses: What expenses do you have to pay?
 When are they due?

 - Retainer: Do you have to pay anything in advance?
 What will happen if retainer funds are left over at the conclusion of the case?

 You should never be afraid to discuss attorney's fees or to negotiate attorney's fees with your attorney at the beginning of your representation.
 Having a clear understanding between you and your attorney on the issue of fees will assure a good working relationship between you and your attorney.

 The materials contained in LAWLINE ONLINE are intended to, and do, provide only a broad overview of various legal topics.
 The general information contained in this material is not designed nor intended to be a substitute for legal advice on a specific legal issue or question.
-In addition, the information provided in this material is only general advice and may not be applicable to apparent similar individual problems, since only slight changes in facts change the applicable advice.
+In addition, the information provided in this material is only general guidance and may not be applicable to seemingly similar individual problems, because only slight changes in facts could change the applicable advice.
 If you have a legal problem or question, please consult an attorney.

 Any publication, distribution, or other use of these materials without the express written consent of the Knoxville Bar Association is prohibited.